-The Department of Mechanical Engineering at Virginia Tech invites applications for seven faculty positions in the general areas listed below.
-These tenure-track or tenured positions could be filled at the Assistant, Associate, or Full Professor level as designated below.
-Exceptional candidates will be considered for named professorships.
+The Department of Mechanical Engineering at Virginia Tech invites applications for five positions in the general areas listed below.
+These are tenure-track at the levels designated below.

 Virginia Tech is committed to diversity and seeks a broad spectrum of candidates including women, minorities, and people with disabilities.
 Virginia Tech is a recipient of the National Science Foundation ADVANCE Institutional Transformation Award to increase the participation of women in academic science and engineering careers (www.advance.vt.edu).